ogbeidemike/GuardianAI-Financial-Safety/README.md

 **Mike Ogbeide**

-Created as an AI Safety research project for the **Singapore AI Safety Fellowship 2026**.
+Created as an AI Safety research project.